MikeyBurkman/partymoji/README.md

 - Componentize common things in parameters
 - Variable length params -- what to do if the default value is not valid?
   - Means that our array has holes in it...
-- Background Image should center/crop instead of resize